David Parlett's Skat pages

 Regrettably, if GB club Jack

-British Skatt Association logo
+British Skat Association logo

 understandably, Germany has barely influenced the British card-playing repertoire until recently, and it is only since 1997, when it featured as a competitive event in the first Mind Sports Olympiad, that British Skat enthusiasts have begun to come out of the closet.
 A British Skat Association (BSkA) dedicated to promoting this wonderful game was formally launched at a tournament held at Oxford in March 2001, organised by Nick Wedd, John McLeod and me.
 We hope eventually to affiliate to the International Skat-Players Association and take part in international tournaments.
 Meanwhile, we hold several tournaments a year, mostly in London, with a view to encouraging beginners and enabling existing players to gain more experience.
 Though competitive, they are very friendly events.
 All you need to participate is at least sufficient knowledge of the rules to have played already, however badly or rustily as the case may be.
 We play a form of the game (Synchron or duplicate Skat) which ensures that you play mainly against others at approximately your own level of competence and experience.